-Dr. Valandra is an assistant professor in the School of Social Work with a joint appointment in the African and African American studies program in Fulbright College at the University of Arkansas.
+Dr. Valandra is an associate professor in the School of Social Work with a joint appointment in the African and African American studies program in Fulbright College at the University of Arkansas.
 She also serves as the Director of African and African American Studies.
 Her research interests include public child welfare policy and practice, gender-based violence prevention, and culturally responsive research and social work practice and policy.
 She earned a B.S. in Business Administration and an M.B.A. from the University of Nebraska – Omaha.
 As a child welfare scholar at the University of Minnesota, she also completed a MSW and PhD in Social Work with a focus in child abuse, gender-based intimate partner violence, and sex trafficking of women and children of African American heritage.

 Dr. Valandra’s post-MSW experience includes work in child protection, serving as an area training manager for the IV-E Child Welfare Training System in Minnesota, and social service work with families experiencing the intersections of poverty, intimate partner violence, homelessness, and incarceration.
 Her work experience informs her research and teaching.
 She teaches courses in research methods, advance practice with adults, social work with African Americans, and has created teaching modules on culturally responsive practice with African American families experiencing incarceration and working with children and families experiencing incarceration.
 Dr. Valandra’s research agenda emphasizes the strengths and protective factors developed within intergenerational parenting and family networks that mitigate risks and promote resilience and recovery.
 Her research and practice standpoints include, critical race, feminist, multi-systems life course, intersectional, Afrocentric and social justice frameworks.